jedimt/ansible-role-nebulon_create_npod/README.md

 Role Variables
 --------------

 There are Nebulon SPU default variables in the defaults/main.yml file.
-In addition, the following variables are used in this role:

     # Vault protected credentials.
 This assumes an Ansible Vault with the vault_neb_username
     # and vault_neb_password variables are defined and passed to the role.